nansy-kos/WebFundamentals/src/content/en/fundamentals/media/mse/basics.md

   <figcaption><b>Figure 1</b>: Basic MSE data flow</figcaption>
 </figure>

-You can almost think of MSE as a chain.
-As illustrated in the figure, between the downloaded file and the media elements are several layers.
+the downloaded file and the media elements are several layers.

 +  An `<audio>` or `<video>` element to play the media.